 Compared to the other fat-soluble vitamins, very small amounts of vitamin K circulate in the blood and is rapidly metabolized and excreted.
 The adequate intake of vitamin K as recommended by the Office of Dietary Supplements is 120 mcg for males and 90 mcg for females.
 Vitamin K deficiency could also reduce bone mineralization and contribute to osteoporosis.4 One cup of raw purple cabbage gives you 33 percent of the vitamin K that you need daily.

 The pigments that give this vegetable its distinct purple color are called anthocyanins, which are highly beneficial for the body.
-These antioxidants may reduce cholesterol, decrease inflammation, improve immune function
+These antioxidants may reduce cholesterol, decrease inflammation, improve immune function and vision.
+They also help prevent chronic diseases such as cancer by scavenging harmful free radicals in the body.
+As these compounds usually function along with other phytochemicals and are not easy to isolate, more research is necessary to determine the exact role of anthocyanins in human health.

 |↑1||Potassium In Diet.
 Medline Plus.
 U.S. National Library Of Medicine.
 2017.|